altocodenl/tagaway/readme.md

 ### Todo beta

+- server: fix sorting of imports (ongoing goes first, just sort by id)
+- server: delete oauth credentials when deleting user
+- server: when 401 error in listing or upload, delete credentials

+- bug a:: count, clarify in doc, document changes of last commit
+- document blank

+- server: check list of server vs import
 - client: test & style for update once // auto-update // pause auto-update box
+- client: check if more queries are done on initial load of update box

 - client: check what happens if connection is dropped while uploading
-- server: proper ordering of upload data
-- server: fix sorting of imports (ongoing goes first, just sort by id)
-- server: check list of server vs import
-- server: when 401 error in listing or upload, delete credentials
-- server: delete credentials when deleting user
 - client: fix case where alreadyUploaded/repeated is too eager to send the complete operation
-- client: delete account
+- client: delete account button

 - client: refresh always in upload, import and pics
 - client: cannot go back from view pics to other views because of URL change